steenhansen/type-czech/read-mes/production-type-czech.md

     <script src="https://cdn.jsdelivr.net/gh/steenhansen/type-czech/web-resources/TypeCzech.min.js"></script>

 ### Not Loading Library
 By not loading TypeCzech.js the linkUp() function turns into a nop with no effects.
-The function PRE_check_posNum() is still parsed, but never executed.
+The function PRE_check_notNegNum() is still parsed, but never executed.

     /**/  // TypeCzech = 'src not loaded in this page via commenting' /**/